dylinstoen/Polly-Speech/README.md

 # Description

-Run Amazon Polly right on your desktop locally with this user friendly interface!
+- Run Amazon Polly right on your desktop locally using this amazing user friendly interface!
-Also learn how to setup Amazon Polly and AWS on your computer using the below all in one instriction!
+- Learn how to setup AWS and Amazon Polly to configure with this app and any future apps you want to make all in this one stop shop tutorial!

 ![image](https://github.com/user-attachments/assets/454bf0c9-b875-470c-afb5-1ab136a53ab5)